July 12, 2018

 The Great Wait

 This interesting post by Nathanael Lauster caught my eye last week looking at the gradual shift in age-specific birth rates for women in British Columbia over the last few decades.
-Nathanael is a Professor of Sociology at UBC and you may have heard of his book “The Life and Death of the Single-Family House”.
-Too pretty not to share: illustrating the Great Wait, a.k.a. the gradual shift in timing of childbearing in BC.
+Nathanael is a Professor of Sociology at UBC and you may have heard of his book “The Life and Death of the Single-Family House”. _[Tweet no longer available]_ His post includes a striking visual showing the shift in age-specific birth rates for BC between 1989 and 2015.
+You can really see the year-by-year progression of BC women having more of their children at a later age.
 Read more

 October 23, 2017